 When I think about Montessori I usually think about all the benefits it brings to my daughter but today I want to talk about what benefits it has as a mother.
 I could go on and on about all the reasons why I love being a Montessori mom but I will stick with my top picks for today.

-Is it just me or is this not the best thing ever!
+Is it just me or is this not the best thing ever?
 I love not having to constantly buy batteries for dead toys.
 I love not having to listen to the same song over and over again.
 The less loud and flashy, the better!

 The calm, peaceful nature of the prepared Montessori home creates a feeling of well-being you won’t often find in traditional homes.

-This one took me awhile to catch on to but now that I have shown my child respect she has done the same.
+This one took me a while to catch on to but now that I have shown my child respect she has done the same.
 We can have a conversation, of sorts, with minimal crying, screaming and tantrums because we speak to each other with respect.

-Practical life activities are one of the best ways to get involved with Montessori.
+Practical life activities are one of the best ways to be involved with Montessori.
 My daughter will wash the fruit and vegetables for me and even peel a potato!
 Including her in the cooking process is a win win for this family!

-Since we are minimalist we don’t particularly like a lot of things piling up around the house.
+Since we are minimalists we don’t particularly like a lot of things piling up around the house.
 If there is no use for it, we don’t keep it around.
 This is the same for Montessori and we happily practice this in our home.